AshtonSBradley/ashtonsbradley.github.io/README.md

 There are 4 collections:
 - members: for detailled pages of each member
 - news: for the news of the homepage
-- research: to list the research topics
+- research: list the research topics
-- projects: to present the recent research projects
+- projects: present the recent research projects

 ### Member collection
 Optionnaly you can add you personnal homepage to the site.